Bringing your children with you when you ride CTA is easy, especially if you have a Ventra Card to pay your fare.

 Paying for children 7-11 years of age

 You can pay for kids who qualify for a reduced fare using the very same Ventra Card you use to pay for yourself!

 - Ask a bus driver or ‘L’ station attendant to pay a reduced fare for qualifying kids traveling with you.
 Bus drivers will press a special button or ‘L’ station attendants will touch a special card to the reader to put it in a special mode where the next fare deducted is a reduced fare.

 - When you see the bronze special fare screen (above), touch your card to the reader to pay for the child traveling with you.
-The correct Reduced Fare or Reduced Fare Transfer will be automatically deducted from your Ventra transit account.
+The correct Reduced Fare will be automatically deducted from your Ventra transit account.